 “The Symbolism of Arabic Letters” by Nadjm oud-Dine Bammate

 Translator’s Introduction: It is said in the below biography that Bammate wrote beautifully.
 This particular text came off a little clunky and disjointed to me at times.
 There were also small typos here and there which may have been from whoever uploaded it originally.
-All footnotes, pictures and Arabic writing were added by me for clarity.
+All footnotes, pictures and Arabic writing were added by me for clarity ( especially the picture of the dot moving up from the bottom of the letter ba’ to the top of the nun ) .
 The original version posted at soufisme.org can be found here.

 Biography: Nadjm oud-Dine Bammate comes from a long line of central Asian Sufis.
 A doctor of Roman Law, he devoted himself to Islamic Studies at a very young age at Lausanne, Cambridge, Al Azhar in Cairo and then at L’Ecole des Hautes Etudes de Paris with Louis Massignon.